foodfight/showz/scripts/episode-x-jtimberman.md

 * Where is training headed?
 * What process does Opscode use for developing Cookbooks?
+* What is the process for contributing for opscode-cookbooks?
+Please talk about how best to manage commit history
+  * git rebase off of head
+  * good commit messages
+  * how many changes should be in an individual commit
+  * talk about managing commit history
 * Why are so many people obsessed with testing?
 * What's happening with Kitchen (more testing)?
 * What are the biggest recent changes to the opscode-cookbooks repo?